View Lee Fersch's Obituary on https://qctimes.com/ and share memories

 July 31, 1967-June 14, 2019

-DAVENPORT-LEE FERSCH, 51, of Davenport, IA, died Friday, June 14, 2019 as a result of a motorcycle accident.
+BETTENDORF-Lee Fersch , 51 of Bettendorf, Iowa died Friday June 14, 2019 in Sabula, Iowa following a motorcycle accident.

-Cremation rites have been accorded.
-Two Celebration of Life gatherings will be held: 10:30 a.m.
-Saturday, June 22, 2019 at the Bettendorf Christian Church, 3487 Towne Point Drive, Bettendorf, IA, and 4:00 p.m.
-Saturday, June 22 at 3125 Diehn Avenue, Davenport, IA.
-The Fulton Chapel of the Bosma-Renkes Funeral Home assisted with arrangements.
+Cremation Rites have been accorded.
+A Celebration of Life will be held on Saturday June 22, 2019 at Bettendorf Christian Church at 10:30am.

-Lee was born July 31, 1967 in Iowa City, IA to Leroy Getman and Bonetta Goldsberry.
-He was a 1986 graduate of Bettendorf High School and of Midwest Technical Institute in Moline, IL.
-He was U.S. Navy veteran.
-On April 22, 2017 he married Lorri A. Miller in Bettendorf.
-He was employed at A & E Services in the Quad Cities.
-Lee was an avid Harley Davidson rider.
-In his younger years he enjoyed playing his bass guitar with several bands.
+Lee was born on July 31, 1967 in Iowa City to Bonetta Goldsberry.
+He was a 1986 graduate of Bettendorf High School and went on to graduate from Midwest Technical Institute in Moline, IL.
+He was a veteran of the United States Navy.
+He was employed by A&E Services in the Quad Cities.
+He was an avid Harley Davidson Rider and Cubs fan.

-Survivors include his wife, Lorri; his mother, Bonetta Jones of Bettendorf; six sons, Nic (Stefani) Stanton of Bettendorf, Brandon (Ashley) Stanton of Davenport, Bryce (Bethany) Stanton of Madison, IN, Gavin Fersch of Davenport, Colton (Taylor Radley) Fersch of Bettendorf, and Dakota Fersch of Muscatine, IA; one step daughter, Jennifer Moore of Erie, IL; two step sons, Dakota Felderman of Cedar Rapids, IA and Logan Felderman of Preston, IA; four grandchildren; two step grandchildren;four sisters, Marni Gable of Marion, IA, Jennifer Wooldridge of Bettendorf, J.J.
-(Kip) Loui of Crestwood, MO; Teresea Patterson of Ozark, MO; two brothers, Tony (Janiece) Goldsberry of Bettendorf, and Davy Henry of Davenport, IA; many aunts, uncles, nieces and nephews.
+Survivors include: Mother Bonetta Jones, Bettendorf; Sons, Nic (Stefani) Stanton of Bettendorf, Brandon (Ashley) Stanton of Davenport, Bryce (Bethany) Stanton of Madison, IN, Gavin Fersch of Davenport, Colton Fersch (Taylor Radley) of Bettendorf and Dakota Fersch of Muscatine.
+Grandchildren; Dominic Stanton, Wesley Stanton, Brinley Stanton, Willa Stanton and two more on the way.
+Sisters; Jennifer (Glen) Wooldridge of Bettendorf, JJ (Kip) Loui of Crestwood, MO, Marni Gable of Marion, IA, Teresa Patterson of Ozark, MO.
+Brothers; Tony (Janiece) Goldsberry of Bettendorf, David Jones of Davenport.

+Many Biker Brothers and Sisters to include Paulie (Crystal) Haigh and Steve (Sally) Hockaday all of Bettendorf, IA Carl Jr. and Char Durham of Rock Island, IL.
+Wife: Lorri Fersch; Many Aunts, Uncles, Nieces, Nephews and friends.

-He was preceded in death by his step-fathers, Skeet Jones and George Fersch; one sister, Rhonda Getman.
+He was proceeded in death by his two step Fathers, George Fersch and Dean Jones and one sister, Rhonda Getman.